 I had the privilege of being one to test it as it was being produced.
 They put me in the chair, turned off all the lights, and would play the game through the headset as well as project the images you were seeing onto a wall so that the team would see it too.
 The graphics were realistic they got the rooms of the mansion down to the last detail.

 About a year and a half after the sensors were developed and implemented into the system, we started looking for beta testers.
 We started advertising in magazines and message boards for people to come in blind and play the game, giving any criticism or reporting any glitches they experienced.
-The majority of the feedback we received was positive and, after several revisions, we could safety say that we had a successful project.
+The majority of the feedback we received was positive and, after several revisions, we could safely say that we had a successful project.

-Of peculiar note were the reports from the beta testers in which they claimed to get the feeling that someone was in the room with them or that they were getting tingling or hot/cold sensations in parts of their bodies where the nodes were not attached.
-The room where the chair and the interface were located were kept clear, aside from the player, as often as possible.
+Of particular note were the reports from the beta testers in which they claimed to get the feeling that someone was in the room with them or that they were getting tingling or hot/cold sensations in parts of their bodies where the nodes were not attached.
+The room where the chair and the interface were located was kept clear, aside from the player, as often as possible.
 The team was separated from the room by a one-way mirror.
 We would have been able to see if anyone was in the room apart from the player and in nine out of ten cases when this was reported, there was no one (the other 1/10 were when a technician was coming in to check the interface).

-There times when we would disable and re-enable certain audio and sensory simulations to further test which ones gave more stimuli than others.
-During one play through, the player might have the cold spots and then during the next, those would be disabled.
+There were times when we would disable and re-enable certain audio and sensory simulations to further test which ones gave more stimuli than others.
+During one playthrough, the player might have the cold spots and then during the next, those would be disabled.
 We never told the players which ones were activated and which were not.
 The strangest cases were when someone playing the game for the first time would report a cue when it was clearly disabled.

 In one particular case, a middle-aged woman reported her hair being tugged gently.
-I can tell you right now, that had not been programmed into the game at that point in time.
-It was an odd occurrence, but one that could have easily been chocked up to the imagination.
-Actually, we assumed that most of cases like this were due to the power of suggestion.
+I can tell you right now: that had not been programmed into the game at that point in time.
+It was an odd occurrence, but one that could have easily been chalked up to the imagination.
+Actually, we assumed that most of the cases like this were due to the power of suggestion.
 We just cautioned the rest of the beta testers not to talk about what they went through so that the people coming in could get as authentic an experience as possible.

 As tends to happen in these situations, people started spreading rumors.
 Some of my favorite rumors were the ones that made the Systelien staff out to be cultists who were secretly sacrificing the beta testers to the demon portrayed in the game.
-I have no idea how that one held up as long as it did, since there were absolutely no reports of injuries on- or off-site and every single one of the the testers came out of the building alive.
-The internet and gossip does strange things to people, I guess.
-However, it was rumors like that that were starting to give Systelien a bad reputation.
+I have no idea how that one held up as long as it did, since there were absolutely no reports of injuries on- or off-site and every single one of the testers came out of the building alive.
+The internet and gossip do strange things to people, I guess.
+However, rumors like that were starting to give Systelien a bad reputation.
 We decided it was time to bring in the media to defeat some of these rumors.
 We hadn’t wanted to have reporters before for fear that other gaming companies would try to copy our methods, but now seemed like as good a time as any.

 We got several offers and wound up taking one from a popular gaming magazine.
 The reporting team came in and interviewed us about the games and the 4D techniques used.
 We used the opportunity to show them around the building and debunk the rumors about animal and human sacrifice.
 It was actually pretty funny; after the interview, the reporting team wanted to try out the game for themselves.
 They all had good things to say about it and when the article was published, donations and other requests for interviews began streaming in.
 Andy and I said we should have let the media come in sooner for all the benefits we were getting.

 The more we searched Systelien’s message boards, the more we started noticing threads crop up about people who claimed they were experiencing the things in the game after they had left Systelien and gone home.
-They were going through the same supernatural phenomena in their every day lives as they had in the game.
+They were going through the same supernatural phenomena in their everyday lives as they had in the game.
 In every claim, they said that they would feel as though someone was getting very, very close to them, looking over their shoulders, and breathing down their necks.
 I guess that was one thing about the demon in the game that we had neglected to mention.
 It had no sense of personal space.
 The reports eventually involved both minor and violent poltergeist activity.
 And people would be going through this for days afterward.
 The reports helped to spread the word even more, but it didn’t help the persisting rumors that the testers were being possessed.

 The most popular thread where the reports were being archived affectionately called the demon causing these incidences the Systelien Demon or the Systelien Specter.
 I liked the Systelien Specter better.

 Then came the day when a young man, only 17-years-old (we’ll call him John), claimed that he wanted to file a lawsuit against us as he had been scratched during his time playing the game.
 As I remember it, John had been doing fine up until he had reached the basement of the mansion and then had screamed for us to let him out.
-The only evidence of the scratches were pictures taken after he had exited the building.
+The only evidence of the scratches was a set of pictures taken after he had exited the building.
 The scratches shown on the pictures were deep and red, clearly not something that had been dealt by a human.
 Maybe by a machine, but an inspection of the chair revealed no sharp parts sticking out.
 The lawsuit was eventually dropped since there was no way to prove he hadn’t scratched himself prior to coming in.
 It’s not like we do a full body examination before sitting our testers down into the chair.

 It was at this point we decided to stop bringing in random beta testers and test the game ourselves for the last stages of development.
 I was one of the first to be strapped in.
-They had added so much stuff to the game play and so many more cues that I barely recognized it from the first time I had played.
+They had added so much stuff to the gameplay and so many more cues that I barely recognized it from the first time I had played.
 I remember going down the foyer staircase after exploring a series of darkened hallways lit by old Victorian-era lamps, feeling my palms sweat and the hairs on the back of my neck standing on end.
 The wind outside the mansion had been howling for the last half hour and it sounded like someone was whistling a funeral march.

 I paused on the stairs to look at the windows, searching for any weird textures needing to be fixed, when I felt a tingling along my spine on my upper back, like someone was pressing his or her chest against my back.
-It wasn’t just in the game, I could feel the press in reality.
+It wasn’t just in the game; I could feel the press in reality.
 I reached up and felt only the chair.
 The thing that really set me off, though, was the voice that spoke my name in my ear.
 It was whispered and very clear, no mistaking it for the wind.
 I spun the camera around, though I knew there would be nothing to see.
 The demon had always been invisible.
 Now I knew why some of our testers had joked about feeling violated while playing.

 I just assumed Andy had played a joke on me, but he swore up and down that he didn’t put any coding in the game for the demon to say the player’s name.
 That would have been my department, not his.
 He just designed skins.
 Still, I remained convinced that someone was just having fun with me.
 There wasn’t even a place to input your name!
 Someone must have pre-recorded it.

 I played through the rest of the area and then headed home to file my report.
-It was another late night; I had been pulling the late shift for a couple weeks as our deadline was drawing closer.
+It was another late night; I had been pulling the late shift for a couple of weeks as our deadline was drawing closer.
 We had been having decent weather until about 2 AM, when the wind picked up and the rain was coming down in buckets.
 Andy and I had come from the Midwest and were used to bipolar weather.
-I just worked on and payed it no mind.
+I just worked on and paid it no mind.

 Until the power went out, anyway.
 I grabbed my flashlight, feeling all the anxiety from my time in the game returning.
 This was a different story, though, and I knew that.
 My house wasn’t haunted and I had never believed in ghosts for my entire life.
 My brain said it was ridiculous, but my pounding heart told a different story.

 I couldn’t help but feel every draft and hear every creak of the floorboards as I went down to the generator (which, of course, was in the cellar).
 The wooden steps lead me down into the darkness and I have to admit that, by the time I reached the concrete, I was considering just going back upstairs and burrowing myself into my bed.
 I forced myself to cross the floor to the generator and turn it on.
-Immediately, the back-up lights flickered on, casting a red hue over the dusty shelves and rusty tools on the work bench.
+Immediately, the back-up lights flickered on, casting a red hue over the dusty shelves and rusty tools on the workbench.
 So, now I got to be in hell, too.

 The way back wasn’t nearly as bad as the way down and I reminded myself that everything I had experienced in the game had been just that, in the game.
 There was nothing to worry about.
 The demon – the Systelien Specter, or whatever – was an enemy made out of ones and zeroes.
 It couldn’t do anything to me.